 * Season length, river flows, and days of water releases may vary.
 For this year's flow predictions and real-time water levels go to the River Flows page.

 If you have special dietary requirements, we encourage you to tell us when you reserve your trip.
 We will do our very best to accommodate your needs.

 All-Outdoors runs oar-paddle combination rafts on Cherry Creek.
 In an oar-paddle boat, a professional guide steers the boat with oars while simultaneously calling commands to paddlers.
 It is imperative that everyone be willing and able to paddle.
-Every guest on our Cherry Creek trips should be in reasonable physical shape, have prior watersport experience, be able to swim, and be willing to follow guide instructions in a team environment.
+Each guest on our Cherry Creek trips should weigh under 250 lbs, be physically active, have prior watersport experience, be able to swim, and be willing to follow guide instructions in a team environment.

 Our goal is to make this incredible but challenging river as accessible to as many people as possible.
 Cherry Creek requires extensive investment in both logistics and safety so we offer two unique programs to enhance our Creek trips: